Cameron Corner Survey Marker: History

 Very soon the surveyors struck floods.
 Cameron wrote "Had great difficulty in crossing creeks with the whole camp.
 The Irarah, Cuttaburra and Warrego being flooded...
 I had to construct two boats one of planks and the other of Canvas and frame: ... ferried eight tons ... in one afternoon including instruments".
 After crossing these swollen watercourses, they encountered the usual arid conditions of the south-west.
 In March 1880 after reaching the 100-mile post on the Paroo River, Surveyor Watson withdrew from the survey party, having written "As I believe Mr Cameron capable of working within great precision and he is evidently a painstaking officer over his professional duties, I have no reason to doubt but that the work would be precise enough for all the purposes of scientific accuracy as Mr Cameron, added to his other qualifications, has a supreme regard for his own reputation".
-According to Bill Kitson, Watson had other reasons for withdrawing - he resented having to continue his duties as land commissioner while working on the border survey as it meant he was unable to fully participate and made him "the laughing stock of the NSW contingent".
+According to Bill Kitson, Watson had other reasons for withdrawing – he resented having to continue his duties as land commissioner while working on the border survey as it meant he was unable to fully participate and made him "the laughing stock of the NSW contingent".

-This left Cameron to complete the task of surveying the 29 degree latitude of S over remote and desolate country.
+This left Cameron to complete the task of surveying the 29S latitude over remote and desolate country.
 Cameron wrote that "At the 235-mile post we nearly lost all our horses in one night (32) owing to ... being unable to find the waterhole ...
 Having 100 gallons of water in camp I divided 50 gallons among the 32 horses with a little oatmeal which enabled them to travel to 'Warri Warri' Creek.
 I was obliged to give the horses a week's spell to recruit their strength".
 Cameron identified the corner between Queensland, NSW and South Australia with a timber post marked with the government arrow and LAT 29.
 The survey of 285 mi from Barringun to the South Australian border had taken a total of 12 months and 15 days.